top of page

 TIP #4: Yarnsub.com

-This website is a great start to kick-start what you just learnt in tips 2&3.
+This website is a great start to kick-start what you just learnt in tips 2 and 3.
 For Yarnsub, enter the specified yarn into the search bar and it will list similar yarns based on weight, construction, and fibre content.
 It will also tell you if a yarn has been discontinued.
 Very useful!

 Ok, so you can just go to Yarnsub and pick one right!?
 Not so fast – let’s look at the final and most important tip: